MJoergen/nexys4ddr/offloader/Episodes/ep08_-_Math/README.md

 [wikipedia](https://en.wikipedia.org/wiki/Methods_of_computing_square_roots#Binary_numeral_system_(base_2)).
-Actually, the module calculates both the integer square root M = floor(sqrt(N)) and the remainder R = N-M\*M.  This implementation takes a fixed number of clock cycles regardless of the input.
+Actually, the module calculates both the integer square root M = floor(sqrt(N)) and the remainder R = N-M\*M.  This implementation takes a fixed number of clock cycles regardless of the input value.

 The control signals are fairly simple: On the input side the value N is presented on the input bus val\_i, and the input signal start\_i is pulsed